-It’s your first day at work as an international, and you are about to have lunch with your Dutch colleagues.
-Especially if you come from a Southern European context, you reach the cafeteria only to be shocked that what is on the menu is, well, just a sandwich.
+It’s your first day at work as an international, and you are about to enjoy lunch with your Dutch colleagues.
+You reach the cafeteria, only to be shocked that what is on the menu is, well, just a sandwich.

-Dutch lunch customs might seem strange coming from the outside.
-Why is it so minimalist? (being nice here people) What’s up with all the sandwiches?
-Perhaps it is simply an acquired taste that takes time getting used to, like the wonderfully bleak Dutch weather?
+Coming from outside of the Netherlands, Dutch lunch customs might seem a bit odd.
+Why is the Dutch lunch so minimalist?
+What’s up with all the sandwiches?
+Is it simply an acquired taste that takes time to get used to, like the wonderfully bleak Dutch weather?

-Back in the old days, it was the staple food, being eaten with cheese or butter during breakfast, combined with meat or hutspot (a dish combining meat and vegetables) for lunch, and eaten with porridge during the evening.
+Back in the old days, it was the staple food, eaten with cheese or butter during breakfast, combined with meat or hutspot (a dish combining meat and vegetables) for lunch, and enjoyed with porridge in the evening.

 Or even better, check out our video on the ultimate Dutch sandwich:

-Lunch culture in the Netherlands
+Lunch culture in the Netherlands today

 How does the Dutch lunch culture compare to other European countries?

 Just take a look at the Italians.
-Their lunch break is two hours long, between 13:00 and 15:00.
-Most shops close at this time.
-They go all-in with their lunch, by having a two-course meal, together with a side-dish, dessert, coffee and milk.
+Their lunch break is two hours long, usually from 1 PM until 3 PM.
+Most shops close at this time and the Italians go all-in with their lunch, having a two-course meal together with a side dish, dessert, and a coffee.

 Our own Bobby Salomon, from Amsterdam, gave us an answer akin to the efficiency argument regarding Dutch lunch: